top of page

 Specialty Movement & Farming Practices

-• There is a collective aspect: some specialty microlots or “reserves” like the Popayán Reserve come from cooperatives or groups of small farmers who agree on quality standards.
+Producers in Popayán pay great attention to selective harvesting, picking only ripe cherries, and quality processing—especially washed methods—to highlight clarity in the cup.
+There is a collective aspect; some specialty microlots or “reserves” like the Popayán Reserve come from cooperatives or groups of small farmers who agree on quality standards.

 Flavor Profile of Popayán Coffee